Temperatures this morning were still cool(-10c) when I got up but the sun was starting to shine nice through the tree's.

 Individual QSOs – per mode, per band, per satellite, per call sign.

-If the moving RaDAR station has moved the required distance (see point 7) contact can be made with a previously worked station, again.
+If the moving RaDAR station has moved the required distance (see point

 7. Categories and multipliers

 The following multipliers are applicable to determine the final score.
-If category/mode of transport changes were made during the challenge, than calculate accordingly.

 X 1 – RaDAR Fixed station (At home or in another building)